-The simple answer is anywhere from $150 to $500 without extractions, which is a pretty big range.
+The simple answer is anywhere from $500 to over $1500 without extractions, which is a pretty big range.
 While prices will vary from vet to vet, there are a few factors that play into the cost of the procedure, including:

 - Your Dog’s Weight

-This seems like a simple factor, but a heavier pet will require higher dosages of all medication, including anesthesia, all of which adds on to the cost of dog teeth cleaning.
+This seems like a simple factor, but a heavier pet will require higher dosages of all medications, including anaesthesia, all of which adds on to the cost of dog teeth cleaning.

 - Your Dog’s Age

-Older dogs may require more extensive pre-procedure bloodwork and screening, which may end up costing more.
+Older dogs may require more extensive pre-procedure bloodwork and screening, different medications and anaesthestic agents, plus they may require fluids during the procedure, all which may end up costing more.

 - Existing Dental Damage